-Habit, Not Hack: Asking Questions (PI Edition)
+Habit, Not Hack: Asking Questions (Mentor)

 The best questions don't show off what you know.
 They reveal what you're still eager to learn.

-Let’s be honest: we’ve all whispered a question to a colleague after a talk and then said nothing during the actual Q&A.
+Let's be honest.
+We've all whispered a question to a colleague after a talk and then said nothing during the actual Q&A.

-But if you’re a PI or mentor, staying silent sends a message:
+But if you're a PI or mentor, staying silent sends a message — that questions are risky, that curiosity is private, that uncertainty is something we keep to ourselves.

 In reality, the best science thrives on the exact opposite.

-If you want your trainees to ask better questions, you don’t need to lecture them.
+If you want your trainees to ask better questions, you don't need to lecture them.
+You need to model the habit.

 Why It Matters